MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/faq-channel-integration-framework.md

 Organizations can configure voice channel providers from the [App profile manager](../../app-profile-manager/overview.md).

-### My organization is using Channel Integration Framework version 1.0.
+### My organization is using Channel Integration Framework 1.0.
 Does the change impact my organization?

-No. There is no impact on Channel Integration Framework version 1.0 users.
+No. There is no impact on Channel Integration Framework 1.0 users.
 You can continue to use the Channel Integration Framework app to configure channel providers for single session Dynamics 365 model-driven app.

 ### My organization is using voice channel configured using Channel Integration Framework 2.0.
 Does the change impact my organization?